fusionpbx/fusionpbx-docs/source/Gateway-Inbound-Outbound/Gateway.rst

     .. image:: https://cloud.githubusercontent.com/assets/13131198/11903431/270a6c1c-a587-11e5-8473-f7e84e02bf0c.png

+.. rubric:: .
-   .. image:: http://www.voicetel.com/images/voicetel_logo.png
+.. rubric:: .

-* Setting up a gateway.

 In this example we will be using Voicetel.
 Each Gateway provider has their own setings to use.

+   .. image:: http://www.voicetel.com/images/voicetel_logo.png

 Select **Accounts** from the drop-down list and click on **Gateways**.
 Click the ``.. image:: https://cloud.githubusercontent.com/assets/13131198/11783217/fbb7a2e6-a243-11e5-9c06-e3a55882ea51.png`` button on the right.
 Enter the gateway information below and Click on **Save** once complete.